Dear Your Teen,

 This is embarrassing to share and a twist on the average “the birds and the bees talk” but I don’t know what to do.

 Here is my dilemma: I feel she should get in trouble for taking things that are not hers, but I also don’t want to lose her trust or make her feel like she can’t come talk to me about things.
 I also am uncomfortable about talking about this with her because it’s embarrassing.
-My mom never talked to me about anything sexual, so I have no idea how to even bring this up, much less talk about it to her.
+My mom never talked to me about anything sexual.
+I have no idea how to even bring this up, much less talk about it to her.
+I’m not even sure if my daughter used my toy.

 The Birds and the Bees Talk